Bibi-VN/Autonomous_Robot/README.md

 The solution is designed such that the robot mimics how a human would perform the task.
 The behavior is structured using a behavior tree and involves the following steps:
 1. Move to the worktop
 2. Detect the presence of target jars
-3. Select and pick one of detected jars
+3. Select and pick one of the detected jars
 4. Transfer it to the designated position on the table
 5. Repeat until the task is complete